appclacks/mirabelle/site/mirabelle/content/_index.md

 Mirabelle use the same protocol than Riemann.
 It means all Riemann tooling and integrations should work seamlessly with Mirabelle (which also added a lot of new features).

-Like in Riemann, Mirabelle provides an index which can be queried (and on which you can subscribe) in order to explore your system state.
+Like Riemann, Mirabelle provides an index which can be queried (and on which you can subscribe) in order to explore your system state.

 ## Streams clocks, real time, continuous queries

-In Mirabelle (and unlike in Riemann), **all** streams advance based on the time of the events they receive.
+In Mirabelle (and unlike Riemann), **all** streams advance based on the time of the events they receive.
 Because of that, it's super easy to reason about your streams, and to unit test them (the same inputs always produce the same outputs).

 In Mirabelle, events arrive by default in streams defined in the Mirabelle configuration file.
 As said previously, the Mirabelle clock for a stream will only advance if you send new events.